LACTATION UNIVERSITY

 Many mentors charge a fee (ranging from $5-$10 an hour) for the extra workload and responsibility of supervising.
 Aspiring IBCLC are also benefiting from their reputation and established practice.
 Some will offer their services for free or are open to bartering.
 Mentors may also include a "non-compete" clause if you will be practicing in the same community following your certification.
 Communication is vital for this pathway.

-IBLCE also requires an application to be submitted and approved prior to entering into a contract with a mentor.
+IBLCE also requires an application and Mentor Agreement Form to be submitted and approved prior to entering into a contract with a mentor.
 The application fee established by IBLCE is $50-$100 based on the tier of the country the application originates from ($100 US fee).
 Although this pathway has 500 clinical hours required (half of Pathway 1) each clinical hour must be directly supervised by an IBCLC.

 It can be challenging to find a willing IBCLC with a busy enough practice to take on a mentee.
 If this option is available, it is a great way to learn applicable skills and learn first-hand from a practicing Lactation Consultant.
 With any pathway, having an IBCLC to even informally mentor is an asset.